Introduction to Alton, Illinois

 Things To Do In Alton

 Historic sites such as the Campbell House and the Scott Joplin House State Historic Site are near the city of Alton.
 One can also visit the nearby museums such as the Missouri Historical Society Museum, the Saint Louis Holocaust Museum, and the Armed Forces Museum.
-There are also a number of public libraries, city halls, and rest homes in Alton that one can pay a visit to.
+There are also a number of public libraries, city halls, and rest homes in Alton.
 The banks of the Alton Lake, the East Fork Wood River, and the Shields Branch are popular tourist haunts.
 The Spencer T. Olin Golf Course and the Alton Municipal Golf Course are ideal for lovers of the game.
-There are also a large number of churches, cemeteries, and amusement parks that one can visit while in Alton.
+There are also a large number of churches, cemeteries, and amusement parks in Alton.
 Other places of interest near the city include the Saint Louis Zoo, the Missouri Botanical Garden, and the Sophia M. Sachs Butterfly House.
 The Alton Square Shopping Center provides excellent entertainment opportunities.

 Air transportation is available from the St. Louis Regional Airport.